lihaoyi/macropy/readme.md

 As the classes `Nil` are `Cons` are nested within `List`, both of them get transformed into case  classes which inherit from it.
 This nesting can go arbitrarily deep.

-Overall, case classes are similar to Python's [`namedtuple`](http://docs.python.org/2/library/collections.html#collections.namedtuple), but far more flexible (methods, inheritence, etc.), and provides the programmer with a much better experience.
+Overall, case classes are similar to Python's [`namedtuple`](http://docs.python.org/2/library/collections.html#collections.namedtuple), but far more flexible (methods, inheritence, etc.), and provides the programmer with a much better experience (e.g. no arguments-as-space-separated-string definition).

 Pattern Matching
 ----------------